Electrical Engineering Summer Academy

 Example Activities from Past Academies:

 The students explore the concept of resistor-capacitor (RC) circuits with respect to the application of powering an electric car.
 Students work in teams to build a small K'Nex car for testing purposes.
-The students then studied how quickly the capacitor charged through a circuit and discharged the capacitor through their car.
-The students then competed to see whose car would travel the farthest on a single charge.
+The students then study how quickly the capacitor charged through a circuit and discharged the capacitor through their car.
+The students then compete to see whose car will travel the farthest on a single charge.

 The Wheatstone Bridge Circuit

 Students will build a bridge circuit comprising two bonded strain gages and two precision resistors.
 The bonded strain gages will be attached to a slender aluminum bar with holes on both ends.
 The students will complete the circuit and use a voltmeter to measure the bridge output voltage as weight is added to the end of the bar.

 Once their Wheatstone bridge circuit is complete, the students will weigh two vehicles.
 The vehicles will be on a platform and suspended a couple of inches off the ground from three points.
 The students will be given the task to use a prewired strain gage to determine the weight on the platform.
 The students will be given a worksheet that guides them in determining the total weight and center of gravity location of the cars.
 The students will be measuring the weight with a voltmeter.
 This activity combines both mechanical and electrical engineering concepts.

 Student will witness a demonstration showing the ability of a vehicle to stop.
 Specifically, the gravity-adjusted coefficient of friction of a vehicle will be measured.
 The data will be obtained by different means: an onboard accelerometer and a recording radar.
 The students will then measure the skid marks and estimate how fast the vehicle was going at the beginning of the skid.
 This exercise combines concepts of distance, time, acceleration, velocity, force, work, and energy.